 The Realities of Research Data Management

 The Realities of Research Data Management is a four-part series that explores how research universities are addressing the challenge of managing research data throughout the research lifecycle.
-In this series, we examine the context, influences and choices higher education institutions face in building or acquiring RDM capacity—in other words, the infrastructure, services and other resources needed to support emerging data management practices.
+In this series, we examine the context, influences, and choices higher education institutions face in building or acquiring RDM capacity—in other words, the infrastructure, services, and other resources needed to support emerging data management practices.
 Our findings are based on case studies of four institutions: University of Edinburgh (UK), the University of Illinois at Urbana-Champaign (US), Monash University (Australia) and Wageningen University & Research (the Netherlands), in four very different national contexts.

 Research data management (RDM) is both a matter of keen interest and an ongoing challenge in higher education.
 Proliferating data mandates, open science advocacy, replication of published results, and efforts to thwart academic fraud have all focused attention on data management practices during the research process, and long-term data stewardship practices once the research process has ended.
 This, in turn, has led to the development of services, infrastructure, and other resources to support RDM needs at research universities.